UBC-MDS/ds-toolbox/chapters/en/module2.md

 <choice id="1" >
 <opt text="Absolute">

-An absolute path always starts with a `/` (or a drive letter on Windows, e.g. `C:`) which indicates the root (uppermost) directory on the file system.
+An absolute path always starts with a `/`  which indicates the root (uppermost) directory on the file system (on Windows an absolute path can sometimes start with a drive letter, e.g. `C:`, but Git Bash changes this to `/c` which is more in line with how Linux and MacOS work).

 </opt>

 <opt text="Relative" correct="true">

-An absolute path always starts with a `/` (or a drive letter on Windows, e.g. `C:`) which indicates the root (uppermost) directory on the file system.
+An absolute path always starts with a `/` which indicates the root (uppermost) directory on the file system (on Windows an absolute path can sometimes start with a drive letter, e.g. `C:`, but Git Bash changes this to `/c` which is more in line with how Linux and MacOS work).

 </opt>